HMS Conqueror (1881): Service history

 HMS Conqueror was launched on 8 September 1881.
 This was done by floating her out of dock.
 By then, she was expected not to be ready to be commissioned for some time.
 However, this would become a much longer time than expected.
 By September 1884, Conqueror was still not ready, but orders were given to hasten her completion so she could be commissioned.
 In mid-December 1884 she was reported to be nearly ready.

 In March 1885 the Earl of Ravensworth, president of Institution of Naval Architects, spoke at some length about recent construction of warships.
 He said that the introduction of the breechloading guns caused most of the delays in construction.
 He mentioned that in 1884, he saw the apparently finished Conqueror at Chatham, and was told that she could not be commissioned, because she was waiting for the breech screws of her guns.
 He also said that he was told that Conqueror was still there, complete in every respect, but waiting for her screws.

 In August 1885, Conqueror returned to Chatham after her gun trials at Sheerness.
-Conqueror was said to have been completed in Mach 1886.
+Conqueror was said to have been completed in March 1886.
 However, as mentioned above, the 4 May 1886 burst of the Mark II gun on board Collingwood, made that in a practical sense, Conqueror was no longer ready for commissioning.
 Her new Mark III guns were only installed in late 1886 or early 1887.
 By then, it was hoped that she would be finished in the course of the summer.

 Conqueror was commissioned on 5 July 1887 for the Jubilee Review.
 She went into reserve at Devonport, becoming tender to the gunnery school Cambridge from 1889.
 She took part in manoeuvres on at least eight occasions, and was not otherwise ever out of sight of land.
 During manoeuvres she had a separate captain, but other than that appears to have been under the overall command of the captain on the Cambridge.
 In March 1900 three of her crew were severely injured in an accident during gunnery practice.
 She was paid off in July 1902 but took part in manoeuvres again during the summer of 1903; apart from that she remained swinging at anchor at Rothesay until being sold in 1907.